Boontling: History and description

 Although Boontling is based on English, many of its unusual words are unique to Boonville, California.
 Scottish Gaelic and Irish, and some Pomoan and Spanish words also contribute to this jargon.
 Boontling was invented in the late 19th century and had quite a following at the turn of the 20th century.
 It is now mostly spoken by aging counter-culturists and native Anderson Valley residents.
 Because the town of Boonville has only a little more than 700 residents, Boontling is an extremely esoteric jargon, and is quickly becoming archaic.
 It has over a thousand unique words and phrases.

 Origins

 The Anderson Valley, of which Boonville is the largest town, was an isolated farming, ranching, and logging community during the late 19th century.
 There are several differing versions as to the origin of Boontling.
-Some assert that the jargon was created by the women, children, and young men in the hop fields and sheep shearing sheds as a means of recreation, and that it spread through the community as the children continued using it when they grew up.
-Myrtle R. Rawles explains that Boontling was started by the children of Boonville as a language game which enabled them to speak freely in front of elders without being understood.
-It is believed that the jargon originated from Ed (Squirrel) Clement and Lank McGimsey, circa 1890.
+Some assert that the jargon was created by the women, children, and young men in the hop fields and sheep-shearing sheds as a means of recreation, and that it spread through the community as the children continued using it when they grew up.

+Another origin story recounted by Myrtle R. Rawles is that Boontling was created by the children of Boonville as a language game which enabled them to speak freely in front of elders without being understood.
+Such an origin is credited to two children — Ed "Squirrel" Clement and Lank McGimsey — who started making up words in the summer of 1890.